wferreirauy/binance-bot/README.md

 | `--round-amount`     | `--ra`| Decimal precision for rounding amount values.                                               | `0`           |
 | `--operations`       | `-o`  | Number of operations to execute during the trading session.                                 | `100`         |
 | `--help`             | `-h`  | Show help for the `bull-trade` command.                                                     | -             |

-#### Example Command Details

-The example below demonstrates a configuration with:
-- Trading the pair `XRP/USDT`.
-- Trading an amount of `50`.
-- A stop-loss of `1.5%` and a take-profit of `3%`.
-- Adjusted buy and sell factors, rounded the price to 4 decimals and the amount to 0 decimals.

-Modify these parameters based on your specific trading requirements.

----

 ### Help Commands